Women and Girls

 Women also face the “triple challenge” of reproductive and maternal health conditions, communicable diseases, and NCDs.
 For example, NCDs such as hypertension and hyperglycaemia can lead to serious complications during pregnancy, threatening the health and lives of mothers and their babies.
 Similarly, women living with HIV and AIDS are also at increased risk for developing NCDs due to the effects of these illnesses and/or the medications to treat them.
 Not least, high rates of NCDs also contribute to poverty, which particularly affects women in indigenous communities, refugees and migrants, and among older women.

-For its fourth cycle, the NCD Lab welcomes submissions of innovative solutions that transform how NCDs and mental health services are delivered for women and girls by leveraging the primary health care approach.
+For its fourth cycle, the NCD Lab welcomed submissions of innovative solutions that transform how NCDs and mental health services are delivered for women and girls by leveraging the primary health care approach.
 Pregnancy and the postnatal period, for example, offer critical entry points for women to access otherwise unobtainable NCD services.
 Health initiatives responding to infectious diseases, including COVID-19, HIV, tuberculosis and malaria, provide similar opportunities to screen for NCDs such as cardiovascular disease, which is the highest cause of death for women globally.

 Integrating health services